kumu/docs/guides/controls/sna-dashboard-control.md

         </tr>
         <tr>
             <td>Average path length</td>
             <td>Calculates the average number of steps it takes to get from one element to another in the network.
-If any element in your map is completely disconnected, the average path length will be infinity ∞.</td>
+If any part of your network is completely disconnected, the average path length will be infinity ∞.</td>
         </tr>
 </tbody></table>